cncf/wg-serverless/workflow/spec/references.md

 ## References

-State machines/Workflows have a long history in software design.
-This section goal is to list other tools and languages that had been used to define orchestration between different actors (software and human).
-The main intention here is to make sure that we cover as many use cases as possible leveraging exissting approaches to avoid pitfalls from the past.
+State machines/Workflows have a long history in software design and development.
+The goal of this section is to list other tools and languages that had been used to define orchestration between different actors (software and human).
+The main intention here is to make sure that we cover as many use cases as possible leveraging existing approaches to avoid pitfalls from the past.

 ### BPMN 2.0 by OMG

 [Business Process Modeling and Notation (BPMN)](https://www.omg.org/spec/BPMN/2.0/About-BPMN/) was designed by Object Management Group (OMG) in collaboration with companies such as: IBM, Red Hat, Oracle, SAP, TIBCO, Software AG, among others.
-The latest version of the specification provides a rich set of constructs to define workflows in a technology agnostic way.
-One of the main advatages of the BPMN spec is that it defines visually how a workflow should look like and most importantely, it also defines the execution semantics of such workflows.
+The latest version of the specification provides a rich set of constructs to defines workflows in a technology agnostic way.
+One of the main advatages of the BPMN spec is that it visually defines how a workflow should look like and most importantely, it defines the execution semantics of such workflows.

 Workflows modeled using the BPMN specification can express a large number of use cases, covering the use cases listed in the [Serverless Workflow Specification - Use Cases](spec-usecases.md).